forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 The `cron` parameter accepts crontab syntax to determine the interval between deployments.
 Our example deploys every 6 hours.
 Feel free to tweak this to suit your publishing schedule.

-## Using a Lambda Task to Trigger Your Build
+## Option 2: Using a Lambda Task to Trigger Your Build

 If you are using a different deployment solution, such as deploying from Forestry, I have developed a more generic solution.